amooma/rails-4.2-book/chapter04-activerecord.md

 $
 ```

 Logically, the result is the same for both queries.
-But the interesting
+But the interesting thing
-thing is that ActiveRecord uses the same SQL code for both queries.
-It
+is that ActiveRecord uses the same SQL code for both queries.
+It has detected
-has detected that `order` is completely irrelevant for `sum` and therefore
+that `order` is completely irrelevant for `sum` and therefore took it out
-taken it out altogether.
+altogether.

 > **Note**
 >
 > In case you are asking yourself why the first query took 1.5ms and the
-> second 0.3ms: ActiveRecord cached the results of the first SQL
+> second 0.3ms: ActiveRecord cached the results of the first SQL request.
-> request.

-### order and reverse\_order
+### order and reverse_order

 To sort a database query, you can use the method `order`.

-Example: all
-albums from the 60s, sorted by name:
+Example: all albums from the 60s, sorted by name:

 ```bash
 $ rails console